Jackass (franchise): Minghags (2009)

 Minghags is an independent comedy film that was released in 2009.
 It was directed, co-written, and edited by Bam Margera.
 It is a loose sequel to Haggard: The Movie.
 The film stars Bam Margera, Ryan Dunn, Brandon DiCamillo, Don Vito, Rake Yohn, Missy Rothstein, Brandon Novak, Mark the Bagger, Mark Hanna, and Angie Cuturic.

 Steve-O: Guilty as Charged (2016)

 Steve-O: Guilty as Charged is Steve-O's first comedy special which was released on March 18, 2016.
 It features him performing various stunts in front of a live audience in a theatre in Austin, Texas, as well as him telling backstories of his career.
 This special premiered on Showtime.

 Action Point (2018)

-Action Point is comedy film featuring Jackass cast members Johnny Knoxville and Chris Pontius released in 2018.
+Action Point is comedy film featuring Jackass cast members Johnny Knoxville and Chris Pontius, and new Jackass member Eric Manaka, released in 2018.
 Knoxville was inspired to make the film after seeing Matt Robertson's 2013 short documentary The Most Insane Amusement Park Ever, about Action Park, a theme park in New Jersey which was notorious for poorly designed, unsafe rides, in addition to employing underaged, undertrained and often under-the-influence staff.
 Similar to Bad Grandpa, the film features traditional Jackass-style stunts connected by a fictional narrative.